fconstancias/metabaRpipe/README.md

 		Show this help message and exit
 ```

-To illustrate this we can update the taxonomic classification of the ASV from the phyloseq object we generated using the [Human Oral Microbiome Database](https://www.homd.org/) and stored in the *metabaRpipe* repository we cloned.
+To illustrate this, we can update the taxonomic classification of the ASV from the phyloseq object we generated using the [Human Oral Microbiome Database](https://www.homd.org/) and stored in the *metabaRpipe* repository we cloned.

 ```bash
 conda activate metabaRpipe